African American With Career Across Africa Shares Life In Abuja, Nigeria

 Business consulting is valued here.
 Checking out the international job sites is a good start.
 I’m most familiar with those in the development field.
 Devex.com can provide a fair overview of opportunities for those in the NGO world.

 What is everyday life like in Nigeria for you?

-I’m married with a 6 year old son.
-For me a weekday is work and home to spend time with family.
-On weekends we might go to a school function (the schools provide a lot of activities for our son); check out a movie at Silverbird cinemas; or go out to eat as a family.
+I’m married with a six year old son.
+For me, a weekday is work and home to spend time with family.
+On weekends, we might go to a school function (the schools provide a lot of activities for our son); check out a movie at Silverbird cinemas; or go out to eat as a family.
 Abuja is not as busy as Lagos.
 The traffic is much better and it’s growing really fast.
 There’s enough to do to keep things interesting.

 How were you welcomed as an African American?
 Or as an American in general?